Every December, I typically receive a flurry of calls from HR managers asking what I know about OKRs and how the process could be improved.

 In short, we need a more agile approach to OKRs.

-We developed an OKR training program to address this specific need.
-The OKRs Done Right program by Epic Teams is a four-step, agile process that addresses the common pitfalls of the OKR framework.
+We developed a training program to address this specific need.
+The Agile Strategic Planning program addresses the common pitfalls of the OKR framework.

 If you are considering adopting an OKR policy in your company, or have managers who need training in them, I’d love to set up a call to talk about how I can best serve your needs.